navido89/Police_Force_US/README.md

 + min_samples_split: [2,5,10],
 + min_samples_leaf: [1,2,4],
 + n_estimators: [int(x) for x in np.linspace(start = 200, stop = 2000, num =10)]

 Our model improved from 0.724 to 0.772.
-Next we implement our model to the test set and we get an accuracy score of 0.771.
-0.771 is the percentage of correctly predicted labels.
+Next we implement our model to the test set and we get an accuracy score of 0.771, which is the percentage of correctly predicted labels.